inesusvet/tests-talk/PITCHME.md

 +++
 @title[5 because]

-## Why do we need tests?
+## To have
-- Less errors (bugs)
+- Less errors
-- Easier maintenance
+- Easier maintenance and change
-- Easier to understand/reason about
+- Easier to understand/reason about the code
-- Easier to develop
+- Easier to develop new features

 +++
 @title[Extras]

-## Why do we need tests?
+## Nice to have
-- All parties are confident
+- Confidence to all parties (pigs & chickens)
-- Freedom of choice
+- Freedom of choice for a next step

 ---
 @title[Definitions]